 If you’re thinking about investing in property for the first time, it’s important to seek professional advice.
 One of our financial planners will be able to help.
-Meet with a financial planner.
+Meet with a financial adviser.
 1

 Investing in property has several benefits, including the potential to:

 - Generate capital growth – increase in the value of your property over time

 - Generate rental income and yield – annual rental income less any costs divided by the purchase price of the property

 - Gain potential tax advantages associated with negative gearing – with negative gearing you can deduct the costs of owning your investment property from your overall income, reducing your tax bill.

 If you’ve decided that investing in property is the way to go, it’s important to recognise that the way you might choose an investment property is a little different to how you would choose your own home.

 - Buy a property that fits your strategy, e.g. are you wanting to negatively gear?
 Refer to our article on Strategies for property investors for more information.

 - Understand all the expenses including, stamp duty, strata levies, council and water rates, real estate commission.